WGM (radio station)

-WGM was an Atlanta, Georgia AM radio broadcasting station, operated by the Atlanta Constitution newspaper from March 17, 1922 to July 29, 1923.
+WGM was an AM radio broadcasting station in Atlanta, Georgia, operated by the Atlanta Constitution newspaper from March 1922 to July 1923.
 Although the station gained national prominence, it was shut down by its owner after just over a year of operation.
-The station equipment was then donated to Georgia Tech, where it was used in early 1924 to help set up radio station WBBF (later WGST, now WGKA AM 920).
+The station equipment was then donated to Georgia Tech, where it was used in early 1924 to help set up radio station WBBF.